 Frequently Asked Questions

-A: The April Commencement ceremonies will be held on Friday, April 28 at 7 p.m. and Saturday, April 29 at 10 a.m. and 3 p.m. in the Van Andel Arena, downtown Grand Rapids.
+A: The December Commencement ceremony will be held on Saturday, December 9 at 10 a.m. in the Van Andel Arena, downtown Grand Rapids.

-Q: What ceremony do I commence in if I have more than one major?
+Q: What college do I commence in if I have more than one major?

 A: If you have multiple degrees, check MyPath to confirm your first major.
 The college of your first major is the ceremony you will be assigned.

 Q: How do I get my cap and gown?

 A: Caps, gowns, tickets and other graduation information will be available at GradFest.
 Please see the GradFest page for important information!

 Q: What Commencement gowns are approved to wear at the GVSU ceremony?

 A: Only the blue gowns made by Oak Hall are acceptable to wear at the ceremony.
 If your gown was manufactured by Oak Hall and previously used in a GV ceremony, you may use it!

 Q. How many tickets will I receive?
 And where do I get my tickets for guests?